 Note: Water filters can filter out suspended solids, but not dissolved solids.
 "Soft" water may not be the complete answer.
 Check with a water treatment specialist regarding water treatment.

 For more information on removal of these parts, see REMOVAL AND REPLACEMENT.

 - 1. To remove the auger, remove the front and top panels. - 2.
-Push bail clamp back from the top of the chute cover. - 3.
-Unscrew and remove ice sweep.

-- 4. Remove 4 allen screws holding breaker to evaporator. - 5.
+Push bail clamp off of cover and remove cover. - 3.
+Unscrew and remove ice sweep. - 4.
+Remove ice chute from evaporator. - 5.
+Remove 4 allen screws holding breaker to evaporator. - 6.
 Pull up to remove auger.